massenz/jwt-opa/README.md

 ## Web Server (Demo app)

-`TODO`
+This is a very simple Spring Boot application, to demonstrate how to integrate the `jwt-opa` library; there is still some work to refine it, but by and large, it gives a good sense of what is required to integrate a Spring Boot app with an OPA server:

+1. implement a `SecurityConfiguration` `@Configuration` class;
+2. implement a mechanism to retrieve `UserDetails` given a `username`; and
+3. implement something similar to the `LoginController` to serve API Tokens to authenticated users.

+In future releases of the `jwt-opa` library we may also provide "default" implementations of some or all of the above, if this can be done without limiting too much client's options; or maybe they could be provided in a `jwt-opa-starter` extension library.

+`TODO:` there are stil a few rough edges in the demo app and its APIs.

 ### Trying out the demo

 After starting the server (`./gradlew bootRun`), you will see in the log the generated password for the `admin` user:

     INFO Initializing DB with seed user (admin)
     INFO Use the generated password: 342dfa7b-4

 **Note**
 > The system user does not get re-created, if it already exists: if you lose the random password, you will need to manually delete it from Mongo directly: